jimlinntu/scaling-book/applied-training.md

   }
 ---

 _Our goal in this section is to apply results from the previous section to a very practical problem: training the LLaMA 3 family (herd) of models.
 Unlike the previous sections we want you to do a lot of this work yourself.
 For this reason, we've hidden the answers to each section so you can try to answer it first.
-Try grabbing a pen and doing by hand!_
+Try grabbing a pen and doing it by hand!_

 ### What does LLaMA 3 look like?